blrobin2/blrobin2.github.io/_posts/2023-12-17-the-color-of-pomegranates.md

 category: movie-review
 ---

-<b><a href="https://boxd.it/pXW6q/detail" title="Criterion Challenge 2023">Criterion Challenge 2023</a> | 45/52 | 1960s</b><blockquote><i>This film is not the story of a poet's life.
+<b><a href="https://boxd.it/pXW6q/detail" title="Criterion Challenge 2023" target="_blank" rel="noopener">Criterion Challenge 2023</a> | 45/52 | 1960s</b><blockquote><i>This film is not the story of a poet's life.
 Instead, the filmmaker has attempted to recreate the world of a poet — the modulation of his soul, his passions, and his torments — broadly utilizing the symbolism and allegories of medieval Armenian troubadours.</i></blockquote>
 On paper, this is a biopic about poet and troubadour (ashug) Sayat-Nova.
 In design, it is a series of moving, living paintings.

 The color of pomegranate bleeding from the sheathe of a knife.
 A foot crushing a cluster of grapes.
 A child in child's pose, framed in stained glass, as a woman drapes blankets over them.